dantheta/norm/README.md

 an RDBMS, while still allowing you to drop down to SQL for the complex stuff.

-Record objects behave as dictionaries, but can be persist to the database by calling the store method.
+Record objects behave as dictionaries, which can be persisted to the database by calling the store method.

 On construction, the record object is given a standard python database